-Team it up with a copy of The Teenage Liberation handbook - and a book on goal setting, and you will really inspire your teens to take charge of their lives.
+Team it up with a copy of The Teenage Liberation handbook - and a copy of my Teenager Planner, and you will really inspire your teens to take charge of their lives.

 Making our THINK bracelets recently got me thinking about goal setting for kids again.